lekhrajdinkar/02-spring/01_aws/04_network/05_1_API_gateway_SAA.md

       - check **response object** json format
       - also, API-g passes **event** object with lots of info. use it in code.
       - check hands-on section below.
+      - add lambda-resource-based-**role**, to allow Api-g to invoke lambda
     ```json5
       // same like, when lambda was integreated with as Tg for ALB.
       {